react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hoc/withSignIn.md

 React Higher Order Component with injected `signIn` prop

-React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the `signIn` function into the class based component props.
+React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the `signIn` function into the class-based component props.

 Call the `signIn` function in the prop to sign In and authenticate the user

-This will authenticate the user by writing the uer state into the mamory Also, this will call the rx engine to store the auth into into the storage
+This will authenticate the user by writing the user state into the memory Also, this will call the RX engine to store the auth in the storage

 ## Example

-Here is an example without refresh token:
+Here is an example without the refresh token:
 ```jsx
 class MyComponent extends React.Component {
  this.props.signIn({